 - Mpox is a disease caused by infection with the Mpox virus. - The source of the disease remains unknown.
 African rodents and non-human primates (like monkeys) might harbor the virus and infect people. - The virus can spread from person-to-person through direct contact with the infectious rash/lesions, scabs, or body fluids or by touching items (such as clothing or linens) that previously touched the infectious rash or body fluids.
-It also can be spread by respiratory secretions during prolonged, face-to-face contact (within a 6-foot radius for >3 hours), or during intimate physical contact, such as kissing, cuddling, or sex. - Mpox symptoms can range from mild symptoms that resolve without treatment to more severe illness. - Mpox can be spread to others one to four days before symptoms begin.
-Contagiousness can last from the time symptoms start until the rash has healed, all scabs have fallen off, and a fresh layer of skin has formed. - Mpox illness and symptoms typically lasts 2-4 weeks.
+It also can be spread by respiratory secretions during prolonged, face-to-face contact (within a 6-foot radius for >3 hours), or during intimate physical contact, such as kissing, cuddling, or sex. - Mpox symptoms can range from mild symptoms that resolve without treatment to more severe illness. - Mpox can be spread to others from the time symptoms start until the rash has healed, all scabs have fallen off, and a fresh layer of skin has formed.
+The illness typically lasts 2-4 weeks